Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Hybrid Representation construction

 \subsection{Optimization}

-After the mesh conversion and optimization stage, we obtain an explicit surface suitable for representing regions in the scene with simple geometry and textures, as well as a optimized high-resolution voxel grid.
+After meshing a portion of density field based on rending quality, we obtain an explicit surface suitable for representing regions in the scene with simple geometry and textures, as well as a optimized high-resolution voxel grid.
 By combining these two components, we can obtain a coarse hybrid representation with a significant amount of redundancy between the components.
-This may result in low rendering efficiency and potential rendering conflicts.
-So we further perform hybrid rendering optimization and voxel adjustment based on the components for a more compact and efficient representation.
+This may result in low rendering efficiency and potential rendering artifacts.
+So we further perform hybrid rendering optimization and voxel pruning based on the components for a more compact and efficient representation.

 Compared to volume rendering, surface rendering only considers the intersection points between rays and surface, significantly reducing the time cost associated with ray marching.
 This inspires us to confine the ray marching in volume rendering to occur only before the rays hit the surface.
 Simultaneously, performing volume rendering between the viewpoint and the surface also provides possibilities for enhancing surface rendering quality.
 Therefore, we straightforwardly combine volume rendering and surface rendering, treating the surface points obtained through rasterization as the final points reached by ray marching in volume rendering.
 The hybrid rendering can be expressed by the following three equations: